This week’s reader question is about buying peace of mind:

 But these contracts also provide some assurance that if some gigantic repair rears its ugly head, your savings will remain intact.

-How do you decide?
+To buy or not to buy?
 Start by recognizing that these contracts aren’t typically money well-spent.
-From a 2014 Consumer Reports article:
+According to a 2014 Consumer Reports article:

 A recent Consumer Reports survey found that 55 percent of owners who purchased an extended warranty hadn’t used it for repairs during the lifetime of the policy, even though the median price paid for the coverage was just over $1,200.
 And, on average, those who did use it spent hundreds more for the coverage than they saved in repair costs.